TechHutTV/homelab/netbird/README.md

 Enter choice [0-5] (default: 0):
 ```

 For this guide, select option `[3]` to setup Nginx Proxy Manager.
-If you're using another service select it or select `[0]` Built-in Caddy if you want the script to handle all of that for you including automatice TSL certifications.
+If you're using another service select it or select `[0]` Built-in Caddy if you want the script to handle all of that for you including automatic TLS certificates.

 ```bash
 Should container ports be bound to localhost only (127.0.0.1)?